rodneybakiskan/ps5-esp32/README.md

 }
 ```

-TLDR: Connect ps5 controller with phone through bluetooth.
+**TLDR**: Connect ps5 controller with phone through bluetooth.
 Get phone's bluetooth MAC address (look in About settings of phone).
 Replace '1a:2b:3c:01:01:01' with your phones bluetooh MAC.
 Same can be done with your ps5 console if more convenient.